joomla-projects/jorobo/README.md

 ### Directory setup

-In order to use Jorobo you should use the following directory structure (it's like the "common" joomla one)
+In order to use JoRobo you should use the following directory structure (it's like the "common" joomla one)

 ####Components